-- The Company continued to meet its obligations to maintain its land holdings at the Shafter mine all necessary permits were maintained, and the Company succeeded in obtaining a new water discharge permit. - The Company continued underground development along with care and maintenance activities at the Revenue-Virginius Mine.
-This included continued work to develop the Virginius North vein area in the Monongahela zone. - The Company placed orders for long-lead equipment and completed seasonally dependent work at the Revenue-Virginius Mine to ensure no winter impacts to the restart plan. - The Company continued with regulatory compliance initiatives begun in 2018 including the Supplemental Environmental Project with Trout Unlimited and the Governor Basin cleanup with Uncompany Watershed Partnership.
+- The Company continued to meet its obligations to maintain its land holdings at the Shafter mine.
+All necessary permits were maintained, and the Company succeeded in obtaining a new water discharge permit. - The Company continued underground development at the Revenue-Virginius Mine including work to develop the Virginius North vein area in the Monongahela zone (see above for more detail). - All long lead time capital items have been received and are on site awaiting installation in the second quarter. - The Company completed regulatory compliance initiatives begun in 2018 including the Supplemental Environmental Project with Trout Unlimited and the Governor Basin cleanup with Uncompany Watershed Partnership.
 These two projects reinforce the Company's commitment to environmental stewardship and Social License.